meleu/tdd-ruby/ruby-tooling.md

 That's the official documentation website for the Ruby language.

-During this book we frequently check the documentation to see how to use a class an/or its method.
+During this book we frequently check the documentation to see how to use a class and its methods.

 One cool tip about using the official documentation is about how to use the Search tool.
 When you know the class and the method you're looking for, you search by `ClassName#method_name`.
 This leads you exactly to where you want.
 This notation is also frequently used in the Ruby literature.